vitessio/website/content/en/docs/user-guides/configuration-basic/monitoring.md

 aliases: ['/docs/launching/server-configuration/', '/docs/user-guides/server-configuration/', '/docs/user-guides/configuring-components/']
 ---

+This section describes how to monitor Vitess components.
+Additionally, we recommend that you also add the necessary monitoring and alerting for the TopoServers as well as the MySQL instances running with each vttablet.

 ## Tools

 Vitess provides integrations with a variety of popular monitoring tools: Prometheus, InfluxDB and Datadog.
 The core infrastructure uses go's `expvar` package to export real-time variables visible as a JSON object served by the `/debug/vars` URL.
 The exported variables are CamelCase names.
 These names are algorithmically converted to the appropriate naming standards for each monitoring tool.
+For example, Prometheus uses a [snake case conversion algorithm](https://github.com/vitessio/vitess/blob/e259a08f017d9f1b5984fcaac5c54e26d1c7c31d/go/stats/prometheusbackend/prometheusbackend.go#L95-L116).
+In this case, the Prometheus exporter would convert the `Queries.Histograms.Select.500000` variable to `vttablet_queries_bucket{plan_type="Select",le="0.0005"}`.

 In the sections below, we will be describing the variables as seen in the `/debug/vars` page.

 The two critical Vitess processes to monitor are vttablet and vtgate.
-Additionally, we recommend that you setup monitoring for the underlying mysql instances as commonly recommended in the mysql community.
+Additionally, we recommend that you setup monitoring for the underlying MySQL instances as commonly recommended in the MySQL community.

 Beyond what the tools export, it is important to also monitor system resource usage: CPU, memory, network and disk usage.